 In 2016, the Shadow Brokers revealed themselves by offering up a collection of NSA-fueled hacking tools on the dark web and social media (Twitter mostly).
 The offers which occurred over a few weeks/months were in broken English and referenced government tools with the ability to hack into anything.

-What Was Done About the NSA Data Breach?
+What Was Done About the NSA Hack?

 Although Mr. Martin was the NSA’s lead suspect, Shadow Brokers continued to post messages and offer secrets during the time he was detained by the FBI.
 Edward Snowden (an ex-NSA employee and whistleblower) Tweeted that it was apparent all indications pointed to a Russian connection.